stuntrally/stuntrally3/docs/BuildingVS.md

   `c:\dev\Ogre\ogre-next\build\bin\Release\`
   It's good to check if they work before continuing.

-### 3.1 Ogre components, build
+### 3.1 (Optional) Ogre components, rebuild
-- Important step, we need to have below 2 components built with Ogre.
+- Now *not needed*, optional step.
+We need to have below 2 components built with Ogre.

   In `c:\dev\Ogre\ogre-next\build\`
   edit the file `CMakeCache.txt` and be sure the lines: